OlliNiemitalo/pipecrawler/README.md

 ## First prototype 2023-04-21

+First we try to build the upper unit that carries the camera.
+This should be rotated with respect to a lower unit.

 ![image description](crawler1.png)

 ![image description](crawler2.png)

-This was 3d-printed in PETG and the flexure springs feel a bit too tight.
+This was 3d-printed in PETG in two halves ("top" and "bottom").
+The flexure springs feel a bit too tight, likely demanding too much power from the motor.